jrsykes/2020_gene_expression_study/README.md

 Given a collection of RNA-seq libraries, this pipeline will analyse the effect of one or two conditions and their interaction on whole transcriptome data across a diversity of species simultaenously, while controlling for the non-independance of those species.
 For each species, at least one library of both the first condition (_e.g._ sex) must be supplied as well as a roughly even number of libraries of the second condition (_e.g._ sex determination system).
 A combination of paired and single end layout libraries can be input.
 In this this case, a single end- and paired end- transcriptome will be assembled and all libraries for that species will be mapped to the more complete of those two transcriptomes.
+A schematic of the pipeline can be seen at: https://github.com/jrsykes/hoonah/blob/master/pipeline_flow_chart.png

 This pipeline was written to answer the question:
 Can predicted patterns of sexually antagonistic selection be discerned from the transcriptomes of haplodiploid and diplodiploid arthropods?
 Paper not yet published.